Soul Surfer (film): Production

 Plans for a biopic film about Hamilton had existed months after her shark attack and her subsequent recovery in 2004.
 During Hamilton's media attention, the father of Bethany's friends Chantilly and Tiffany, Roy "Dutch" Hofstetter, became the Hamilton family's media manager.
 Hofstetter, in February 2004, envisioned a film based on Bethany's experience, provisionally titled The Bethany Hamilton Story.
 Bethany published her biographical book Soul Surfer in 2004, and BBC reported that a film about her life was scheduled to begin filming in January 2005.
 Production did not begin as anticipated, and Time reported in July 2006 that production was scheduled for later in the year.
 Variety reported that the project at one point had an investment of $7.5 million and the backing of Peter Schlessel, a Sony Pictures executive.

-Though production had not begun by the end of 2006, in January 2007 Sean McNamara was announced to be directing the biographical film.
+Though production had not begun by the end of 2006, in January 2007 Sean McNamara was announced to be directing the film.
 While Hamilton had a series of surfing successes, turning pro in 2007, McNamara and producer David Brookwell with her manager Roy "Dutch" Hofstetter sought more material for the film.
 The book was considered "a straightforward account" that was targeted to Christian readers, so the filmmakers met with the Hamilton family to determine if there were any unpublished conflicts that could be highlighted in the film.
 They discovered that the incident had strained the family, that family members questioned their Christian faith, and that Bethany Hamilton struggled with her physical appearance and how boys would perceive her.
 The media attention on the family was described by Brookwell as "a second shark attack" that had made their lives uncomfortably public.